-Ohio law requires the Department of Education and the lead district of each secondary career-technical planning district to conduct an annual review for each career-technical education program within the district.
-The intent of the career-technical education program review is to maximize the use of resources improving the quality of career-technical education programs.
+Ohio law requires the ODEW and the lead district of each secondary career-technical planning district to conduct an annual review for each Career-Technical Education program within the district.
+The intent of the Career-Technical Education program review is to maximize the use of resources improving the quality of career-technical education programs.

-Programs that do not meet benchmarks must participate in the appropriate performance improvement planning process, as identified by the Department of Education, using the Quality Program Standards for Career-Technical Education Programs.
+Programs that do not meet benchmarks must participate in the appropriate performance improvement planning process, as identified by ODEW, using the Quality Program Standards for Career-Technical Education Programs.
 The instrument, developed in collaboration with education support agencies, establishes indicators for each of 10 standards.
 In addition to the review and examination elements contained within the document, Quality Program Standards serve as a foundation for state staff consultation, program improvement efforts, statewide professional development and curricular upgrades by encouraging the following activities:

-- A career-technical planning district report card aligned with the state-determined performance indicators for use as a tool for program quality evaluation and continuous improvement; - Data-driven decision-making resulting from the comprehensive local needs assessment and program application process to drive program quality, equity and alignment to local, regional and state economic demand; - State-level career field advisory councils that include business and industry representatives, secondary and postsecondary academic and technical educators and representatives of other relevant state agencies, along with other statewide stakeholders, will provide input into all aspects of program design, development, delivery, assessment and evaluation at the state level; - Local career field advisory committees that include business and industry representatives will be a required component of approved secondary career-technical programs;
+- A career-technical planning district report card aligned with the statedetermined performance indicators for use as a tool for program quality evaluation and continuous improvement; - Data-driven decision-making resulting from the comprehensive local needs assessment and program application process to drive program quality, equity and alignment to local, regional and stateeconomic demand; - State-level career field advisory councils that include business and industry representatives, secondary and postsecondary academic and technical educators and representatives of other relevant state agencies, along with other statewide stakeholders, will provide input into all aspects of programdesign, development, delivery, assessment and evaluation at the state level; - Local career field advisory committees that include business and industry representatives will be a required component of approved secondary careertechnical programs; - Ohio Career Field Technical Content Standards developed and updated with validation from business and industry and both secondary and postsecondary academic and career-technical educators; - State-approved programs of study developed in collaboration with business and industry representatives and both secondary and postsecondary academic and career-technical educators; - Secondary and postsecondary institutions will hold an institution-specific meeting of stakeholders at least once per year to plan for the efficient and effective delivery of Career-Technical Education programs and services and will collaboratively update their local application every two years; - Tech Prep consortia will focus on providing services to Career-Technical Education students at all stages in their pathways to ensure preparedness for postsecondary education and employment for more students of diverse backgrounds; - Ohio will emphasize pathways leading to STEM (Science, Technology, Engineering, and Mathematics) and other high-skill, high-wage and in-demand pathways based on workforce and economic development needs in the state by coordinating and leveraging initiatives such as:

-- Ohio Career Field Technical Content Standards developed and updated with validation from business and industry and both secondary and postsecondary academic and career-technical educators; - State-approved technical skill assessments aligned with business and industry-validated content standards and reflect input of business and industry and both secondary and postsecondary academic and career-technical educators; - State-approved programs of study developed in collaboration with business and industry representatives and both secondary and postsecondary academic and career-technical educators; - Secondary and postsecondary institutions will hold an institution-specific meeting of stakeholders at least once per year to plan for the efficient and effective delivery of career-technical education programs and services and will collaboratively update their local application every two years; - Tech Prep consortia will focus on providing services to career-technical education students at all stages in their pathways to ensure preparedness for postsecondary education and employment for more students of diverse backgrounds; - Ohio will emphasize pathways leading to STEM (Science, Technology, Engineering, and Mathematics) and other high-skill, high-wage and in-demand pathways based on workforce and economic development needs in the state by coordinating and leveraging initiatives such as: - Approval and renewal of programs based on labor market alignment identified in the comprehensive local needs assessment; - Collaboration with the Department of Job and Family Services to provide job postings and futuredemand data by region; - Reserve fund grants to spur innovation and identify promising career-technical education programs, including those that prepare individuals for non-traditional fields.
+- Approval and renewal of programs based on labor market alignment identified in the comprehensive local needs assessment; - Collaboration with the Department of Job and Family Services to provide job postings and future- demand data by region; - Reserve fund grants to spur innovation and identify promising Career-Technical Education programs, including those that prepare individuals for non-traditional fields.